DataDog/integrations-extras/cequence/README.md

 4. Highlight the integration and Click + Install.

 ## Data Collected
-All Datadog accesss and export data is configured on the Cequence UAP Platform.
-The Cequence Platform will export these logs into the Datadog repository.
+All Datadog access and export data is configured on the Cequence UAP Platform.
+The Cequence Platform exports these logs to Datadog.

 ### API Sentinel Detection Events